-6. The design of the coin has changed, on occasion, throughout the years
+6. The design of the Britannia coin has changed, on occasion, throughout the years

 8. The Britannia is exempt from Capital Gains Tax

-Along with the gold UK Sovereign coin, Britannia gold coins are exempt from Capital Gains Tax (CGT) for UK investors, as the Britannia is a legal tender coin and sterling currency.
+Along with the gold UK Sovereign coin, gold and silver Britannia coins are exempt from Capital Gains Tax (CGT) for UK investors, as the Britannia is a legal tender coin and sterling currency.

 9. Fractional sizes are available

-Gold Britannia coins are available as a 1oz coin, however they are also issued in smaller fractional sizes of one-half, one-quarter, and one-tenth of a troy ounce and with face values of £50, £25, and £10.
+Gold Britannia coins are available as a 1oz coin; however, they are also issued in smaller fractional sizes of one-half, one-quarter, and one-tenth of a troy ounce with face values of £50, £25, and £10.

 10. The Britannia is recognised worldwide